helagro/Applied-IoT/README.md

-# How to build a automation system for IKEA Tradfri
+# How to build an automation system for IKEA Tradfri

 **Author:** Henrik Lagrosen, (hl223qb)